- Benefits of charity

 This doesn’t even factor in all of the other nonprofits and programs that exist to help with other issues and problems across the world.

-While it may feel as though a small contribution may not make a difference, even $1 can help a struggling program provide basic needs for your community.
+While it may feel as though a small contribution may not make an impact, even $1 can help a struggling program provide basic needs for your community.
 These are just a few ways we realize the importance of charity and of giving to others.

 Benefits and importance of charity